cockroachdb/docs/src/current/v24.2/cockroachdb-feature-availability.md

 ### CockroachDB Standard

 CockroachDB Standard is our new, [enterprise-ready plan](https://www.cockroachlabs.com/pricing), recommended for most applications.
-You can start small with [provisioned capacity](% link cockroachcloud/plan-your-cluster), instant scaling capabilities, enterprise security and availability.
+You can start small with [provisioned capacity that can scale on demand]({% link cockroachcloud/plan-your-cluster.md %}), along with enterprise-level security and availability.

 ### Generic query plans